edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 [^4]: On Debian-based systems you can install it using `sudo apt install comparepdf`.

-[^5]: Whith the "regular" Tika application, performance can be poor because a new Java VM has to be started for each processed PDF.
-With TikaServer, the VM is only started once.
+[^5]: This is because a new Java VM is started for each processed PDF, which will result in poor performance.